Skip to content

 🔥Step 4: Thermal

-Module temp at line rate — must stabilize below 70°C
+Module temp at line rate — must stabilize at ≤ 70°C

 Final Gate: Step 5 is a 72-hour line-rate soak test.
-Zero CRC errors, zero uncorrectable FEC codewords, zero link flaps, and temperature stable below 70°C for the full 72 hours.
+Zero CRC errors, zero uncorrectable FEC codewords, zero link flaps, and temperature stable at ≤ 70°C for the full 72 hours.
 Any failure requires root cause resolution before production deployment.

 2. Step 1: Physical Inspection